Firm Logo

 He adds that keeping one’s family health isn’t the only reason to avoid foods produced using chemical inputs: “Pesticide and herbicide use contaminates groundwater, ruins soil structures and promotes erosion, and may be a contributor to ‘colony collapse disorder’, the sudden and mysterious die-off of pollinating honeybees that threatens the American food supply.”

 While the website version of “What’s On My Food” is helpful for advance planning, the iPhone app is handy while plying the supermarket produce aisles to help decide whether to go for organic or not and avoid the dangers of pesticides.
-Example, the database shows that conventionally grown collard greens likely contains residues of some 46 different chemicals from including nine known/probable carcinogens, 25 suspected hormone disruptors, 10 neurotoxins and eight developmental/reproductive toxins—not to mention 25 different compounds known to be harmful to honeybees.
+For example, the database shows that conventionally grown collard greens likely contain residues of some 46 different chemicals, including nine known/probable carcinogens, 25 suspected hormone disruptors, 10 neurotoxins, and eight developmental/reproductive toxins—not to mention 25 different compounds known to be harmful to honeybees.

 Most pesticides are sprayed on the outside of produce, so fruits and vegetables that you will be skinning before consuming are generally the safest in terms of pesticide residues.

-For more information about dangerous pesticides in food and toxic substance law, visit the website of Sadaka Associates at www.sadakafirm.com.
+For more information about dangerous pesticides in food and toxic exposure law, contact Sadaka Law today.